OpenFreeEnergy/IndustryBenchmarks2024/docs/source/private/overview.rst

 What data will we gather?
 =========================

-Like the public benchmark we need to gather some general data about the alchemical network you have run, more information about the script which extracts the data and the contents of the final data package to be shared with the OpenFE team can be found :ref:`here <gathering_of_results>`.
+Like during the public phase of this benchmarking project we need to gather some general data about the alchemical network you have run.
+More information about the script which extracts the data and the contents of the final data package to be shared with the OpenFE team can be found :ref:`here <gathering_of_results>`.